rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ### Immediate

-Urgent work that must happen immediately.
+Urgent work that must happen immediately is initiated and visible by the user.
 This occurs right after current task and has the highes priority.

 |   Render Method   |   Scheduling   | Render Deadline |